 Can I install Torklift products myself?

-All of Torklift's Tie Downs, SuperHitches, SuperTruss Extensions and related products come with complete and detailed instruction booklets.
+All of Torklift's truck camper Tie Downs, SuperHitch trailer hitches, SuperTruss Extensions and related products come with complete and detailed instruction booklets.
 Inside, along with step-by-step written instructions to guide you, you will find pictures from actual installations showing you exactly what needs to be done in order for you to enjoy your Torklift product quickly, safely and efficiently.

 Why is it recommended that I use a spring-loaded turnbuckle like FastGuns with my Torklift Tie Downs?

-Our frame mounted tie down system installs to the strongest part of your vehicle: the frame.
-Spring-loading acts as a shock absorber for your camper and helps reduce stress at your camper anchor points.
+Our frame-mounted tie down system installs to the strongest part of your vehicle: the frame.
+Spring-loading turnbuckles act as a shock absorber for your camper and helps reduce stress at your camper anchor points.
 We offer three options for spring-loading your Torklift Tie Down System.
-The Basic SpringLoad kit, the SpringLoad XL and of course our legendary Original FastGuns.
+The Basic SpringLoad kit, the SpringLoad XL and our legendary Original FastGun turnbuckles.

 Is it necessary to spring-load my Torklift camper tie down system?

-We recommend using spring-loaded turnbuckles on all four corners to assist in preserving the anchor points on your camper.
-Also, remember that our Legendary Lifetime Warranty extends to your camper anchor points and your vehicle frame when using our frame-mounted tie down and spring-loaded turnbuckles.
+We recommend using spring-loaded turnbuckles on all four corners of your truck camper to preserve the anchor points.
+Our Legendary Lifetime Warranty extends to your truck camper anchor points and your vehicle frame when using our frame-mounted tie down and spring-loaded turnbuckles.

 I am buying a new truck and already have Torklift Tie Downs.
 Will my tie down brackets from my previous truck fit my new one?

-All of Torklift's Tie Downs and SuperHitches are made specifically for each make and model of truck in order to use existing factory drilled holes; therefore most of our tie down products are a no-drill application.
-While there is a possibility that your older Torklift tie downs and / or SuperHitch may work, it is more likely that they will not.
+All of Torklift's Tie Downs and SuperHitch trailer hitches are made specifically for each make and model of truck in order to use existing factory drilled holes.
+Therefore, most of our tie down products are a no-drill application.
+While there is a possibility that your older Torklift tie downs and / or SuperHitch may work on your new truck, it is more likely that they will not.
 Check the Find Your Fit guide or have your local dealer contact Torklift for the correct application information for your vehicle.

 My chain/turnbuckle that connects from my camper anchor point to my tie down is passing right across my fuel door and now I can't open it.
 Is there anything that I can do to correct this?